NamohS/arrays/README.md

 The next loop, for (int i = 0; i < 10; i++), loops 10 times.
 Inside the loop, the cout object is used to display the array.

 The code is a simple example of how to read and write integers from an array.
 It can be modified to read and write other types of data, such as strings or floats.
-It can also be modified to perform more complex operations on the data stored in the array. the output for the code is shown below:
+It can also be modified to perform more complex operations on the data stored in the array.
+Output for the code is shown below:

 <div align="left">
   <img src="exp_ar_01.jpg" width="17.5%" height="17.5%"/>